aussieaddons/plugin.video.abc_iview/README.markdown

 For the latest development version, you can grab the [GitHub generated ZIP file] [githubzip].

-Simply download the ZIP file to your XBMC device and install through the menu via System -> Settings -> Add-ons -> Install from zip file
+Simply download the ZIP file to your XBMC device and install through the menu via System -> Settings -> Add-ons -> Install from zip file, but ensure you've uninstalled any previous version first.

 Issues
 ------